Jasiel-Stark8/AIrticle/README.md

-# 🚀 AIrticle: "Crafting Newsletters with AI Precision"
+# 🚀 AIrticle: "Where Code Meets Content"

 AIrticle is an innovative web application designed to harness the capabilities of GPT-4 for generating high-quality newsletters based on user-defined topics or prompts.
 Crafted for those who value precision and efficiency, AIrticle is ready to revolutionize the way you create newsletters.